uelichueli/swiyu-admin-ch.github.io/README.md

 ## Basic repository structure

+The structure of the repository is different from the website.

 - **_pages**: Most of the webpages are markdown files in the _pages folder.
 - **_cookbooks**: The cookbooks are a collection of markdown files you'll find in this folder.
 - **_posts**: All Changelog posts are markdown files in the _posts folder.
-- **assets**: All relevant assets on this page, e.g. images for the general appearance and cookbooks, are placed in sub-folders
+- **assets**: All relevant assets for the website, e.g. images for the general appearance and cookbooks, are placed in sub-folders
 - **_data**: In this folder you'll find the basic navigation as well as all translations for the user interface

 ## Contributions and feedback